collaborative-robotics/collaborative-robotics.github.io/ismr-2023-workshop.md

   * AMBF server
   * dVRK system
     * PSM
-    * Stereo Camera
+    * Stereo camera
     * Suturing phantom

-  * nVidia Clara Holoscan AGX
+In addition, we will have an nVidia Clara Holoscan and will run a demonstration application.

+## Preparation for Hands-On Session

 Interested participants should set up their laptop prior to the workshop.
 We recommend installing ROS, AMBF and the Surgical Robotics Challenge, as described below.